couchbaselabs/docs-ng/content/couchbase-sdk-java-1.4/appendix-release-notes.markdown

 ## Release Notes for Couchbase Client Library Java 1.4.1 GA (8 May 2014)

-The 1.4.1 release is the first bugfix release for the 1.4 series.
-It fixes very important issues found on the 1.4 branch, so all users running on 1.4.0 are asked to upgrade.
+The 1.4.1 release is the first bug fix release for the 1.4 series.
+It fixes very important issues found on the 1.4 branch, so all users running on 1.4.0 should upgrade.

 **Fixes in 1.4.1**

-* [SPY-163](http://www.couchbase.com/issues/browse/SPY-163): A deadlock has been fixed in the asyncGetBulk method (which is also facilitated by the view querying mechanism if `setIncludeDocs(true)` is used) which happened when a empty list of keys is passed in.
-This can happen also if a view request does not return results, so the empty list is passed down the stack, resulting in a non-responding thread.
+* [SPY-163](http://www.couchbase.com/issues/browse/SPY-163): A deadlock has been fixed in the `asyncGetBulk` method (which is also facilitated by the view querying mechanism if `setIncludeDocs(true)` is used) that happened when an empty list of keys is passed in.
+This can happen also if a view request does not return results, so the empty list is passed down the stack, resulting in a thread that does not respond.

-* [SPY-167](http://www.couchbase.com/issues/browse/SPY-167): A deadlock has been fixed which occasionally comes up as a race condition between adding a listener and notifying the already subscribed listeners.
-The behavior also has been cleared up so that a listener only is ever notified once.
+* [SPY-167](http://www.couchbase.com/issues/browse/SPY-167): A deadlock has been fixed that occasionally comes up as a race condition between adding a listener and notifying the already subscribed listeners.
+The behavior also has been cleared up so that a listener is notified only once.

-* [JCBC-453](http://www.couchbase.com/issues/browse/JCBC-453), [JCBC-457](http://www.couchbase.com/issues/browse/JCBC-457): Faster config fetching under certain conditions (if the new carrier config mechanism is used) if the cluster is unstable.
+* [JCBC-453](http://www.couchbase.com/issues/browse/JCBC-453), [JCBC-457](http://www.couchbase.com/issues/browse/JCBC-457): Faster configuration fetching under certain conditions (if the new carrier configuration mechanism is used) if the cluster is unstable.

 * [SPY-164](http://www.couchbase.com/issues/browse/SPY-164), [SPY-166](http://www.couchbase.com/issues/browse/SPY-166), [SPY-169](http://www.couchbase.com/issues/browse/SPY-169): Increased robustness when cloning (redistributing/retrying) operations.

-* [SPY-162](http://www.couchbase.com/issues/browse/SPY-162): If a custom nagle setting has been set through the builder, it is now also applied if a node gets reconnected after a socket close/service interruption.
+* [SPY-162](http://www.couchbase.com/issues/browse/SPY-162): If a custom Nagle setting has been set through the builder, it is now also applied if a node gets reconnected after a socket close/service interruption.

-* [SPY-168](http://www.couchbase.com/issues/browse/SPY-168): The utility method `isJsonObject` has been hardened to perform a null and empty string check upfront before doing regex and string matching afterwards.
+* [SPY-168](http://www.couchbase.com/issues/browse/SPY-168): The utility method `isJsonObject` has been hardened to perform a null and empty string check before doing regular expression and string matching.
 This should prevent regex exceptions on specific JDK versions.

 **Known Issues in 1.4.1**

 * [JCBC-401](http://www.couchbase.com/issues/browse/JCBC-401): When durability requirements (`PersistTo` or `ReplicateTo`) are used, a custom timeout such as  `.get(1, TimeUnit.MINUTES)` is ignored if it is higher than the default `obsTimeout` setting for the `CouchbaseConnectionFactory` class.
-The workaround is to set a higher value through `CouchbaseConnectionFactoryBuilder` and then just use `.get()` or a possibly lower timeout setting.
+The work-around is to set a higher value through `CouchbaseConnectionFactoryBuilder` and then just use `.get()` or a possibly lower timeout setting.

 <a id="couchbase-sdk-java-rn_1-4-0c"></a>